leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 > *"Hosted directly from your GitHub repository.
 Just edit, push, and your changes are live."*

-Github Pages is a feature of Github that allows to host a website from a Github repository, on *github_username.github.io* url.
-Storage space is limited but more than enough for a blog and Github Pages has two major advantages: hosting is free and works on the basis of a Github repository.
-The changes you push on your repository will be displayed on your site, which is really handy!
+Github Pages is a Github feature allowing users to host a website from a Github repository, with *github_username.github.io* url.
+Storage space is more than enough for a blog and Github Pages has two major advantages: hosting is free and works as a Github repository.
+The changes you push on your repository will be displayed on your website, which is really handy!

 * **[Jekyll](https://jekyllrb.com/)**

-Jekyll is a popular open source static site generator.
-It's developped on Ruby but don't worry, you won't need to know Ruby.
-Jekyll was developped by GitHub co-founder Tom Preston-Werner and therefore it's specially adapted to Github pages.
-Jekyll is very useful because it has a responsive design and is support many languages like HTML, Liquid and Markdown for your posts!
+Jekyll is a popular open source static website generator.
+It's Ruby based but don't worry, you won't need to know Ruby.
+Jekyll was developed by GitHub co-founder Tom Preston-Werner and therefore it's specially adapted to Github pages.
+Jekyll is very useful because it has a responsive design and it supports many languages as HTML, Liquid and Markdown for your posts!

 * **[Minimal Mistakes template](https://github.com/mmistakes/minimal-mistakes)**

-Finaly, a very practical feature of Jekyll is the use of templates.
-There are a lot of templates available, some of them are free and some are paid for.
+Finally, a very practical feature of Jekyll is the use of templates.
+There are a lot of templates available, free or not.
 Here we'll use a very popular open source template: Minimale Mistake.
-It has the advantage of being sober, easy to use and to propose several skins.
+It has the advantage of being sober, user-friendly and to propose several skins.

 Now, let's get to the heart of the matter!